Which is Utah’s Oldest Restaurant?

 Snappy Service.
 This lunch counter opened in 1902 at 57 S. State St, Salt Lake City, serving burgers, fries, shakes, a Spam-and-egg sandwich.
 Owner Morris Daras had worked there from 1957 to 2002, when his lease was up and the building was sold.
 Longtime customer Larry Miller offered to have Daras move Snappy Service to Miller’s Jordan Commons Megaplex Theater, in exchange for the right to buy the Snappy Service name once Daras retired.
 Now there are Snappy Service restaurants in the Megaplex Theaters in South Jordan, Centerville, Lehi and Ogden.
 But when I talked to Daras back in 2008, he pointed out that Snappy Service has always been a lunch counter, not a full-service restaurant.
 So maybe it’s not really a contender in the “oldest restaurant” debate.
 And, it’s now part of the Larry Miller business conglomerate, not an independent restaurant.
 But still, it deserves credit for its longevity.

 In its early days, it was known for chicken and trout dinners.
-The Oaks moved to its current spot in 1933 — higher ground — to avoid flooding from the Ogden River.
 When it was bought by Keith and Belinda Rounkles in 1981, The Oaks only offered a takeout menu, according to an interview I did with Belinda Rounkles a few years ago.

-The Rounkles built a patio to offer al fresco dining with river/mountain view.
+The Rounkles built patios to offer outdoor dining with river/mountain view.
 But after about 38 years in business, they closed the restaurant in January 2019 and put it up for sale.
 It re-opened about a year later under the ownership of Chris and Christina Bowler, who told the Standard-Examiner that they were long-time customers who hated to see it close.
 UPDATE: The Oaks closed again around 2022.
 Yes, it was older than Idle Isle, but it didn’t start out as a restaurant, and it was closed for a year, and it’s now closed again, so it’s a moot point.

 Hi-Mountain Drug, Kamas.
 This restaurant harks back to the days when drug stores had their own eateries on the premises.
 “Built in 1918 as a confectionary, the store has had very few changes since it first opened its doors,” says its website.
 “Although the pharmacy is now closed, we are still – and most likely will be for years to come – fondly known as “The Drug Store.”
 Now it’s simply called Hi-Mountain, and known for its burgers, shakes and fries.
 Since it started as a confectionery, does it count as an actual restaurant?
 I’ll let someone else decide.

-In 2016, Kathy Stephenson of the Salt Lake Tribune researched Utah’s historic restaurants that were still in business.
+In 2016, Kathy Stephenson of the Salt Lake Tribune researched Utah’s historic restaurants that were still in business and listed them.

 1926 • Mom’s Cafe, Salina